KozhaAkhmet/KozhaAkhmet/README.md

 <h1 align="center">Hi, I'm Kozha Akhmet</h1>
 I`m from Kazakhstan.
-Currently studying Math Engineer degree in Turkey.
+Currently graduated as Mathematical Engineer.
+Open to work.

 - Highly interested in Robotics and also like: